Market Structures & Competition

 Monopoly

-A monopoly exists when a single firm is the sole producer of a good with no close substitutes.
-Characteristics: (1) Single seller controls the entire market supply.
-(2) High barriers to entry — legal (patents, licences), natural (economies of scale), strategic (predatory pricing).
-(3) Price maker — the monopolist sets price by choosing output level.
-(4) Demand curve is the market demand curve (downward sloping).
-The monopolist maximises profit at MR = MC, but MR < Price (unlike perfect competition).
-This results in higher price and lower output than competitive equilibrium, creating deadweight loss.
-Types of monopoly: (a) Natural monopoly — economies of scale are so large that a single firm can supply the entire market at lower cost than multiple firms.
-Indian Railways in rail transport, BSNL in rural telecom historically, electricity distribution companies (DISCOMs) are examples. (b) Legal monopoly — government grants exclusive rights through patents (20-year patent under Indian Patents Act 1970, amended 2005 per TRIPS compliance), copyrights, or licences. (c) Government monopoly — state-owned enterprises with exclusive mandate.
-India Post has monopoly on letters under the Indian Post Office Act 1898.
-Before 1991, many sectors had effective government monopolies.
-Price discrimination by monopolists: First-degree (perfect) — charge each consumer their maximum willingness to pay.
-Second-degree — different prices for different quantities (electricity tariff slabs).
-Third-degree — different prices for different consumer groups (railways: 1AC, 2AC, 3AC, Sleeper, General — effectively price discrimination based on willingness to pay).
-Indian Railways practises extensive price discrimination with over 8 classes and dynamic pricing on premium trains (Rajdhani, Shatabdi).
+Single firm is the sole producer with no close substitutes.
+High barriers to entry: legal (patents, licences), natural (economies of scale), strategic (predatory pricing).
+Monopolist is a price maker — sets price by choosing output.
+Demand curve = market demand (downward sloping).
+Maximises at MR = MC, but MR < P (unlike perfect competition) → higher price, lower output than competitive equilibrium → deadweight loss.
+Types: (a) Natural monopoly — economies of scale so large that one firm supplies the market at lower cost than many.
+Indian Railways, DISCOMs. (b) Legal — patents (20-year under Patents Act 1970 per TRIPS), copyrights, licences. (c) Government — India Post (letters under Indian Post Office Act 1898); pre-1991 many sectors had de facto government monopolies.
+Price discrimination: first-degree (maximum willingness to pay), second-degree (different quantities — electricity slabs), third-degree (different consumer groups — railways 1AC/2AC/3AC/Sleeper/General).
+Indian Railways practises extensive discrimination with 8+ classes and dynamic pricing on premium trains.

 Monopolistic Competition